makermoekoe/makermoekoe.github.io/README.md

-### Welcome to maker.moekoe
+# Welcome to maker.moekoe

-This is the GitHub Page which expands my [Instagram Blog](https://www.instagram.com/maker.moekoe/) with the functionality to provide some corresponding materials to most of my projects.
+This is the GitHub Page providing some corresponding materials to most of my projects which can be found on my [Instagram Blog](https://www.instagram.com/maker.moekoe/).

 In the future there will be great content to have a look at, but until now it is just a work in progress..